jamischarles/export-medium-to-gatsby/README.md

 3. Save a template file (see template section below) where you'll be running your export command.
 4. Customize the template.js file you downloaded to match the [frontmatter](https://jekyllrb.com/docs/front-matter/) fields your gatsby blog requires.
 Here you also define what folder in your blog medium images should be downloaded to.
-5. Run the CLI and either output it directly to your `content/posts` folder, or copy it there after generating the files.
+5. Run the CLI and use the `medium-export/posts` folder as the input, and for output either directly output to your `content/posts` folder, or copy it there after generating the files.
 6. Verify that the generated files are correct and looks good.
 7. Make any CSS and styling adjustments as needed.
 8. Do a happy dance.